phenology/hsr-phenological-modelling/avhrr/README.md

 This pre-processing is needed because these files will be used together with the spring indices produced using [Google Earth Engine](https://earthengine.google.com/)

 The coordinates of the bounding box needed to run gdalwarp were obtained using QGIS.
-The shapefile statesContiguous can be found [here](statesContuguos.zip).
-The typo in the filename is maintained for "historical reasons" ;-).
+The shapefile statesContiguous can be found [here](statesContiguous.zip).

 ## Upload GeoTiffs to HDFS
 To upload the GeoTiffs to HDFS please follow the [data loading instructions for Phenology's infra-structure](https://github.com/phenology/infrastructure/tree/applications/applications).